Pro Football Hall of Fame finalists for 2023 announced

 Hester is the rare finalist who made his mark mostly on special teams.
 He opened the 2007 Super Bowl for Chicago with a 92-yard kickoff return for a touchdown, the only time in Super Bowl history that has occurred.
 An All-Pro three times, Hester was a member of the NFL’s All-Decade Team of the 2010s and one of two return specialists on the NFL 100 All-Time Team.

-Anderson was considered one of the elite right tackles in the game for 13 pro seasons with Cincinnati and Baltimore, making three All-Pro squads.
+Anderson was considered one of the elite rights tackles in the game for 13 pro seasons with Cincinnati and Baltimore, making three All-Pro squads.

 Barber was one of the league’s stingiest cover cornerbacks during his 16 seasons in Tampa, where he also played some safety.
 A key to the Tampa-2 defensive scheme, Barber was a three-time All-Pro and a member of the NFL’s All-Decade Team of the 2000s.
 He led the NFL with 10 interceptions in 2001 and won a Super Bowl the next season.